ipfs/specs/ipld/README.md

 - **in-object traversals** traverse data within the same object.
 - **cross-object traversals** traverse from one object to another, resolving through a merkle-link.

-As a consequence of using the `@link` path component to denote cross-object traversals, this becomes a reserved path component and makes it impossible to access arbitrary `@link` keys that are not otherwise *merkle-links*.
-Escaping can be used to render access to those keys possible if so desired.

 #### Examples

 Using the following dataset: